Dealing with mixed feelings and depression after an abortion

 In other words, if you’re sure you’re making the right decision for you and feel supported and cared for, you’re likely to feel the same way afterwards.

-If you feel guilty or confused about your decision, these feelings may continue afterwards as well.
-There is no evidence that abortion itself can cause depression, but if you’ve had depression before, you may be more vulnerable to feeling depressed after an abortion.
+If you feel guilty or confused about your decision, the chance of having mixed feelings after an abortion are increased, too.
+There is no evidence that abortion itself can cause depression, but if you’ve had depression before, you may be more vulnerable to experiencing depression after abortion.

 If you’re trying to make a decision about whether to have an abortion, it can be useful to talk things through with someone you trust.
-You can also get free pre-abortion counselling from an organisation like BPAS or Brook.
+You can also get free abortion care such as counselling and medical advice from organisations like BPAS or Brook.
 Speaking to a specially trained counsellor can be useful because they’re not directly involved in your situation.

-Speaking to your mates, an adult you trust or to your boyfriend/partner can help you feel you have people looking after you, so this is really important.
+Speaking to your friends, an adult you trust or to your partner can help you feel you have people looking after you, so this is really important.

 After an abortion